-The question that many people ask, is why would investors be interested in a non-dividend paying stock?
+The question that people may ask, is why would investors be interested in a non-dividend paying stock?
 The first incentive would be the increase in the value of the stock.
-Generally, non-dividend paying stocks usually increase in value at a faster rate than dividend paying ones.
+Generally, non-dividend paying stocks usually increase in value at a faster rate than dividend-paying ones.

 Another benefit would be the avoidance of double taxation.
 Investors are effectively shielded from paying tax until they decide to sell their shares.
 Many companies that do not declare dividends usually reinvest a large chunk of their profits in R&D and launching new projects that may provide even higher value for investors in the long run.

-Amazon relies on its continuously growing stock value to keep its investors happier rather than paying dividends.
-And they could be right; as Amazon shares are one of the most attractive for investors.
+Amazon relies on its continuously growing stock value to keep its investors happier, rather than paying dividends.
+And they could be right; as Amazon shares are today one of the most attractive for investors.

 - Tariffs and Trade agreements

 Amazon.com operates as a marketplace where most sellers operate using a drop-shipping model or Amazon FBA (Fulfilment by Amazon) to make their products available in the North American market.
 Many sellers, acquire or have their products manufactured in cheaper jurisdictions, such as China.
 They then ship them to the US to make them available for sale online.
 It is a fairly straightforward model, but changes in tariffs and trade agreements between the major nations can impact the sellers’ costs and consequently, their margins.
 If it results in losses for sellers, Amazon.com may incur a hit on their revenues.